subha-v/quotecrafter-api/README.md

 # Take-Home Project

-## 🌟 Features
+## Features

-- **Quote Management**: Create, read, and list quotes with persistent storage
+- You can create, read, and list quotes with persistent storage
-- **AI Integration**: Generate inspirational quotes using OpenRouter AI models
+-  Generate your own quotes using OpenRouter AI models
-- **RESTful Design**: Clean, consistent API endpoints with proper HTTP status codes
+- REST API endpoints with proper HTTP status codes
-- **Auto Documentation**: Interactive API docs with Swagger UI and ReDoc
+- Interactive API docs with Swagger UI and ReDoc
-- **Production Ready**: CORS support, error handling, and structured logging
+- CORS support, error handling, and structured logging
-- **Async Support**: Built with async/await for high performance
+- Built with async/await for high performance

 ### Installation